 Through Eden took their solitary way.

-In my commonplace book, I don’t want guidance, I want encouragement and facilitation – not all the best verse does that but the best poetry does.
-Milton’ writes God out in wonderful verse and redeems his cruelty by humans making choices and allowing others to do so as a community of respect.
+In my commonplace book, I don’t want guidance, I want encouragement and facilitation to find beauty and hope in life – not all the best verse does that but the best poetry does.
+Milton’s epilogue writes God out in wonderful verse and redeems his cruelty in the fact of humans making choices and allowing others to do so as a community of respect, guided by communality.

 With love